 Based on our record, Vim should be more popular than Xojo.
 It has been mentiond 10 times since March 2021.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

-Xojo is basically VB6's spiritual successor. https://xojo.com/. - Source: Hacker News / 7 months ago
+Xojo is basically VB6's spiritual successor. https://xojo.com/. - Source: Hacker News / over 1 year ago

 I have yet to get into actual programming, but when I do, it will probably be with the multi-platform programming environment called XoJo.
-Source: almost 2 years ago
+Source: over 2 years ago

 PureBasic - Fantaisie Software Official WebSite.
 PureBasic - Feel The Pure Power.
 PureBasic is a programming language based on established BASIC rules.